tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Argentina.md

 {{< /tab >}}
 {{< /tabs >}}

-#### Pay with MDES or VTS tokens
+#### Pay with MDES or VTS Tokens
-If you are tokenizing your customer's credit cards using MDES or VTS, you can configure the information of the token in the parameter `transaction.networkToken` replacing the information of the credit card and send the parameter `creditCard.processWithoutCvv2` as true.<br>By default, processing credit cards without security code is not enabled, contact your Sales representative to enable it.
+If you are tokenizing your customer's credit cards using MDES or VTS, you can configure the token information in the parameter `transaction.networkToken`, replacing the credit card information, and set the parameter `creditCard.processWithoutCvv2` to `true`.

+By default, processing credit cards without a security code is not enabled.
+Please contact your sales representative to enable this feature.

-The following example shows the body of the request in a high level for a one-step flow, the details of the request are not provided.
+The following example demonstrates the body of the request at a high level for a one-step flow.
+It doesn't include request parameters.

 {{< tabs tabTotal="2" tabID="10" tabName1="JSON" tabName2="XML" >}}
 {{< tab tabNum="1" >}}